Leanplum/Leanplum-ReactNative-SDK/README.md

 * `trackPurchase` (value: number, currencyCode: string, purchaseParams: LeanplumObject, purchaseEvent: string): void - Manually track purchase event with currency code in your application
 * `disableLocationCollection` (): void - Disable location collection
 * `setDeviceLocation` (latitude: number, longitude: number, type: LocationAccuracyType): void - Set location manually.
 Best if used in after calling disableLocationCollection.
 Useful if you want to apply additional logic before sending in the location.
+* `forceContentUpdate` (): void - Forces content to update from the server.
+If variables have changed, the appropriate callbacks will fire.
+Use sparingly as if the app is updated, you'll have to deal with potentially inconsistent state or user experience.

 ```javascript
 LeanplumObject {